namtruong123/mofii/wp-content/plugins/variation-swatches-for-woocommerce/readme.txt

 = What's Next =

-If you like this WordPress popup plugin, then consider checking out our other projects:
+If you like this Variation swatches plugin, then consider checking out our <a href="https://wpclient.com/">other projects</a>:

 * <a href="https://aovup.com/plugins/woocommerce-additional-variation-images/" rel="friend" title="Additional variation images for WooCommerce">Additional variation images for WooCommerce</a> - Show additional variation images and videos to showcase your product key highlights.
 *    <a href="https://aovup.com/plugins/woocommerce-show-variations-on-shop-page/">Show Variations on Shop Page</a> - Show your variation products on your shop page separately to increase your catalog size and the user experience.